jimyandres/PTTI/readme.md

 ## Problems

-If you encounter any problem while installing or running this project feel free to open a thoroughly detailed issue on this repo or contact me via e-mail at quirogacj@utp.edu.co
+If you encounter any problem while installing or running this project feel free to open a thoroughly detailed issue on this repo or contact me via e-mail at jimyandres@utp.edu.co or to quirogacj@utp.edu.co

 ## Contributing